platformsh/platformsh-docs/docs/src/domains/cdn/_index.md

 Using a CDN speeds up the delivery of your site's content to its users.
 The CDN deploys edge servers at many locations around the world.
 These edge servers behave like local caches to nearby users.
-Bringing content closer to users helps enhance your site's perceived performance, and so can improve user engagement and retention.
+Bringing content closer to users helps enhance your site's perceived performance and so can improve user engagement and retention.

 Fastly is the recommended CDN for Platform.sh projects.